ShahadAlshehri9/Security_Project/README.md

 Try injecting a script in Commment section: <script>alert('XSS')</script>
 ### Expected result for a secure web application:
 The script should not execute
-The text should appear as plain text
+The text should appear as plain text Comment
 ## **3. Authentication & Session Security**
 ### How to test:
 Try logging in with invalid credentials repeatedly